Plant Genomics - overview

 The Cacao Genome collaboration has provided us with fascinating algorithmic challenges in plant genomics.
 The cacao genome and its application in mapping pod color was published in a Special Issue on Plant Genomics in Genome Biology .

-The article has been accessed over 18,000 times (July 2014) and it has generated considarable online buzz ranking in top 5% of all articles tracked by attention [link].
+The article has been accessed over 18,000 times (April 2019) and it has generated considarable online buzz ranking in top 5% of all research outputs scored by Altmetric.

 An application of using ancestral recombination graphs for classification of cacao cultivars is presented in , and metholodogical advances are described below for haplotype inference and assembly evaluation [4,5,6].